codetheflow/skintest/NOTES.md

 * waitSelector doesn't take into account page's timeout - done
 * propagate tagName - done
 * I.fill(input, stamp `my job #e2e-${stamp.time}`) - done
+* session and local storages through the evaluate function - done

 0.0.11
 * `__pause` is frozen sometimes ??
-* add fail\error hook in the scenario as a debug option, or add pause on fail
+* add fail\error hook in the scenario as a debug option, or add pause on fail plugin
 * feature name /scenario name uniq constraint
 * drag and drop
 * and inspect to dbg in .debug, better debugging experience